-- The Book Loan Program s available to those students who receive free/reduced lunch
+- The Book Loan Program is available to those students who receive free/reduced lunch

 assistance.
 Once you have completed the paperwork noted above you will be able to

-in your paperwork to show that you qualify for free/reduced lunch DOES NOT automatically
+print out a book loan application from the LCC Running Start forms webpage.
+Simply turning in your paperwork to show that you qualify for free/reduced lunch

-make you eligible for the book loan.
-A separate application must be completed.
+DOES NOT automatically make you eligible for the book loan.
+A separate application

 - If you meet the book loan qualifications and turn your application in by the designated

-deadline, you will be eligible for help with your books for winter and spring quarter
+deadline, you will be eligible for help with your books for fall, winter and spring

 LCC accepts cash, checks, Visa and MasterCard.
 Payments can be made in the LCC Cashier’s